 1. I wasn't there; I didn't hear the speech.

 3. Even as a student, I wasn't much of a booster and thought it was a mediocre school.
 (In all fairness, I don't think Villanova thought much of me either.)

 4. I've never been back since I graduated.
 Not interested.
 (I feel much differently about my high school - St. Joe's Prep in Philadelphia - and have attended every reunion since I graduated.)

 5. The day I read this article was the same day that a Villanova survey form came in the mail, requesting updated information.
 It even had my degree wrong.
 I tossed the thing in the trash.

 About ten years ago, I received a catalog from Villanova offering imprinted merchandise.
 I noticed that the school had apparently gone hip-hop selling dreck emblazoned with "'Nova" logos.
 Now to me, a Nova is a cheap Chevy - a staple in car rental fleets 30+ years ago.
 (Although it was fun when one rented the occasional V-8-powered Nova which could be tossed around amusingly through the twisties.
 Or one could slide the sucker sideways in the rain when one floored the gas pedal.)

-These days, apparently, people are not "driving their Cadillac Escalades to Villanova University."
-They are ...
-"Yo.
+These days, apparently, people are not simply "driving their Cadillac Escalades to Villanova University."
+Instead, they are chanting, "Yo.
 Yo.
 Be drivin' my 'Slade to 'Nova."
 MTV rules, baby.
 Frankly, I'm appalled.

 Sadly ... an institution, founded in 1841 with a long, honorable history, opts for a fictional children's character to send off their graduates into the real world.
 But it makes for a tough act to follow.
 Who will they invite next year?
 Itchy & Scratchy from The Simpsons? (posted 5/19/04)